wduquette/molt/notes/journal.md

 Things to remember to do soon:

-*   Since our use of OnceCell is extremely limited, see about replacing it with a minimum of code around UnsafeCell.
 *   Flesh out the interp.rs test suite and rustdocs.
 *   Review test_harness to use `Value` where appropriate.
 *   Review the context cache; make sure that "object commands" that use the context cache